 To find the age of each layer, the researchers searched the rock core for tiny crystals of the mineral zircon, which are spewed into the sky during volcanic eruptions.
 Zircons are a date stamp for the sediments with which they are buried.
 Researchers then compared the age of the crystals with traces of ancient magnetism stored in the rocks to help develop a precise geologic timeline.

 Geoscience is rarely so simple, however, and according to Rasmussen, the analysis of the core gave them two slightly different stories.
 One shows evidence that a shake-up in the species might not be connected to any single catastrophic event and could simply be part of the ordinary course of gradual evolution.
-The other shows a possible correlation between the change in the fossil record and a powerful asteroid impact, which left behind a crater in Canada over 62 miles wide.
+The other shows a possible correlation between the change in the fossil record and a powerful asteroid impact, which left behind a crater in Canada over 62 miles (100 kilometers) wide.

 For Marsh, the different findings are just part of the process to reach the truth.